 There are only two rules to the center.
 1) Do not touch the butterflies.
 2) Stay on the path, and don’t touch the foliage.
 That is easier said than done once you’re inside, as these magnificent creatures were everywhere, and the temptation to reach out in hopes one will land is hard to resist.

-This is not somewhere that you want to rush through.
+It is not somewhere that you want to rush through.
 Taking the path slowly and stopping to look around is the best way to see the butterflies.
 Sometimes they are right in front of you, and other times, they blend in with the surroundings and can be more challenging to see.
 Either way, it’s well worth slowing down and going at a leisurely pace.

 Watching them take their first flights into the atrium and search around, discovering new plants and flowers, is so fun to watch.